ta0kira/zeolite/README.md

 - Named returns are helpful when the values are determined separately, which might otherwise require extra temporary variables.
 Explicit return statements are disallowed other than `return _` to return with the current assignments.
+  You still have the option to use the semantics for unnamed returns.

 There are also a few options for *receiving* multiple returns: